Medical Students

 Ortho 432C: Musculoskeletal Oncology

 Students gain an understanding of benign and malignant musculoskeletal neoplasms in an interdisciplinary team approach.
-They learn relevant anatomy, histopathology, radiology, and clinical skills related to evaluating and managing patients from children to adults.
-Students participate fully in the daily activities of the orthopaedic oncology service, including outpatient visits, operative procedures, and inpatient rounds.
+They learn relevant anatomy, histopathology, radiology, and clinical skills for evaluating and managing patients from children to adults.
+Students participate fully in the orthopaedic oncology service's daily activities, including outpatient visits, operative procedures, and inpatient rounds.
 Attendance at clinical and basic science conferences is required.
 For more information and a permission number, please contact Wendy Thompson at 919.684.3170.

 - Prerequisite: Ortho 429C